Turnbull Teasers!

 Recently Dave Richards spotted the three-footed, high-sided amber bowl in the “Crimpit” pattern shown on the right.
 This gave us a significant clue to the possible maker, as the three feet have a very distinctive shape that appear identical to those on a known Turnbull piece, called “Forty Five”, shown in their catalogue (below). |

-More Turnbull Discoveries!
-Read all about our other Turnbull pattern attributions here.
+Read about all our other Turnbull discoveries and pattern attributions here: